rotundasoftware/cartero/README.md

 		// ##cartero_requires directive (see below discussion of directives for more info). viewFileExt : ".jade",

-		// Files or directories with names matching these regular
+		// Files or directories with names matching these regular expressions will be
-		// expressions will be completely ignored by Cartero. filesToIgnore : /^_.*/,				// (default: /^_.*/)
+		// completely ignored by Cartero.
+By default no files are ignored. filesToIgnore : /^__.*/,			// (default: undefined)
-		directoriesToIgnore : /^__.*/,		// (default: /^__.*/)
+		directoriesToIgnore : /^__.*/,		// (default: undefined)

 		// (default: /^_.*/) Assets in flattened directories are served with a server side
-		// template when it is rendered, just as if they lived in the template's directory. directoriesToFlatten : /^_.*/,
+		// template when it is rendered, just as if they lived in the template's directory.
+The
+		// default value of /^_.*/ will flatten all directories that begin with an underscore. directoriesToFlatten : /^_.*/,

-		// (default: undefined) Analogous to its counterpart in the `library` option. namespace : "Main"
+		// (default: undefined) Analogous to its counterpart in the `library` option. namespace : "app"
 	}

 	// (required) The "public" directory of your application, that is, the directory that